airbnb/css/README.md

 ### Module Sections Separation

-(S)CSS Modules should be broken into sections, typically by the modifications to the module.
+(S)CSS modules should be broken into sections, typically by the modifications of that module.
 These sections should be separated using comment blocks.
 A module should always begin with the module name and author of the module and have a default section and then optional additional sections, depending on the module.
-See below for an example of the BEM example used above being separated into sections.
+See below for an example of the BEM example used above being separated into sections:

 **Example**